horaklukas/modeler/README.md

 * multiple relations on same table side
 * <s>types of relation - identifying, non-identifyig</s>
 * fix not disabled opossite points when counting path connection points
-* cancel creating of relation if second point not defined
+* <s>cancel creating of relation if second point not defined</s>
 * <s>create new object - relationship between tables</s>
 * <s>fix the problem of uncomplete relation when table is at bottom of canvas
 </s> _probably happens, when size of canvas changes, eg. when resizing Chrome
  developer console_
 * <s>get the relation between tables broken instead of straight</s>
+* "selfish relation" is relation from table to the same table

 ### Model
 * create autodesigner that space out objects hold as the data